cdapio/cdap/cdap-docs/examples-manual/source/examples/stream-conversion.rst

      :language: java
      :lines: 32-

-The interesting part is the creation of the dataset ``converted``:
+The interesting part is the creation of the dataset *converted*:

 - It is a ``TimePartitionedFileSet``.
-This is an experimental new dataset type, introduced in CDAP 2.7.1.
 This dataset manages the files in a ``FileSet`` by associating each file with a time stamp.
 - The properties are divided in two sections:

   - The first set of properties configures the underlying FileSet, as documented in the